 We provide structured coaching support before, during and after family leave so our people can return to work with confidence.

-We support employee-led membership groups and networks to connect and empower individuals across the organisation.
+We support employee-led networks to connect and empower individuals across the organisation.

-We provide all of our leaders and senior managers with training to help embed good equality, diversity and inclusion practices into our daily activities and decision making processes.
+We provide training and reverse mentoring for leaders and senior managers to help embed good equality, diversity and inclusion practices into our daily activities and decision-making processes.